asystemsguy/REST_presentation/src/presentation.md

 # What should it remember? - How to store the state?

+## Where and how to store this information

 For our chat application there are 2 things we need to store:

     1. Messages